Alonso de Ojeda: Arrival in Hispaniola

-In April 1494, Columbus sent Ojeda with a force of about 350 soldiers to relieve Margarite at Santo Tomas.
-Columbus wanted Margarite to take the bulk of the soldiers and search the island for gold, seize food from the natives, and capture Caonabo.
+In April 1494, Columbus sent Ojeda with a force of about 350 soldiers to relieve de Margarit at Santo Tomas.
+Columbus wanted de Margarit to take the bulk of the soldiers and search the island for gold, seize food from the natives, and capture Caonabo.
 At an important river crossing controlled by a friendly tribe, Ojeda arrested the local cacique and other officials with the allegation that some clothes had been stolen during a previous expedition.
 Ojeda cut the ears off one captive and sent the rest back to Isabela in chains.
 Ojeda's brutal punishment shocked the local people and turned them against the Spaniards.
-When Ojeda arrived at the fort, Margarite refused to follow Columbus' orders and remained at the fort with his men.
-Not long after he returned to Spain, disapproving of the chaotic situation and mistreatment of the Indians.
+When Ojeda arrived at the fort, de Margarit refused to follow Columbus's orders and remained at the fort with his men.
+Not long after, he returned to Spain, disapproving of the chaotic situation and mistreatment of the Indians.

-After Margarite's refusal to capture Caonabo, Columbus ordered Ojeda to find the cacique allegedly responsible for destroying the original Spanish settlement at Navidad.
+After de Margarit's refusal to capture Caonabo, Columbus ordered Ojeda to find the cacique allegedly responsible for destroying the original Spanish settlement at Navidad.
 According to Bartolomé de las Casas, Ojeda presented Caonabo with a fine set of polished brass manacles and shackles and convinced him to wear them as a symbol of royalty.
 The ruse was successful and Ojeda brought the chief back to Columbus.

 Following Ojeda's mistreatment of the Indians at the river, a fort had to be built to protect the vital crossing.
 Late in 1494, the first Indian rebellion took place at this spot; the fort was destroyed and ten Spaniards killed by the local tribes.
 Columbus retaliated with a force of 500 led by Ojeda.
 The rebels were badly beaten and some 1500 were taken as slaves—600 were shipped to Spain and the remaining were parceled out to those on the island.

 Alonso de Ojeda also took part in the battle of Vega Real (also called the battle of Jáquimo), in which, under his command, the Spanish were victorious.
 An account of the battle written by Las Casas states that the native army comprised ten thousand warriors, while there were only some four hundred Spanish soldiers.
 Of course, these figures may have been exaggerated.
 Ojeda returned to Spain in 1496.